Functional Freeze: When Survival Masquerades as Success

 as Success

-life with a nervous system that had to shut down just enough to keep going.
+You're not lazy.
+You're navigating life with a nervous system that had to shut down just enough to keep going.

 You're not lazy.
 You might just be in a state of functional freeze.

 This is a trauma response, often misunderstood and overlooked.
 From the outside, everything seems fine.
-You're showing up—working, replying, achieving, even smiling.
-But on the inside?
-You're numb.
+You're showing up, working, replying, achieving, even smiling.
+But on the inside, you're numb.
 Disconnected.
 Exhausted.

 What Is Functional Freeze?